A Spatial Gap in the Sky Distribution of Fast Radio Burst Detections Coinciding with Galactic Plasma Overdensities: Assessing Possible Origins for the Detection Gap

 From the simulations described in \S\ref{sec:skytemperature}, we found that on an average 6 bursts are expected to be seen in the detection gap.
 These simulations account for the elevated sky temperature but not for scattering.
 Here, we extend the simulation to assess the degree of scattering required to see zero bursts.

 In the simulations outlined in \S\ref{sec:skytemperature}, we introduce pulse broadening due to scattering using Equation \ref{eq:broadened_width}.
 For each simulated realization, we compute the minimum $\tau_{\rm sc}$ using Equation \ref{eq:snr_b}, such that the increased $W_b$ and $T_{\rm sky}$ reduce the signal-to-noise of all FRBs within the detection gap to $(S/N)_b < (S/N)_{\rm thresh} = 8$.
 The distribution of $\tau_{\rm sc,\, 1GHz}$ values obtained from these simulations is shown in Figure \ref{fig:t_scat_lim}.
-We find that a mean value of $\tau_{\rm sc,\,1GHz} = 4.13$\,ms, or $\tau_{\rm sc,\, 600MHz} = 31.87$\,ms is sufficient to suppress all detections.
+We find that a mean value of $\tau_{\rm sc,\,1GHz} = 5.59$\,ms, or $\tau_{\rm sc,\, 600MHz} = 43.13$\,ms is sufficient to suppress all detections.
+Because all simulations adopt the 99th percentile $T_{\rm sky}$ measured within the void area, these are conservative lower limits on $\tau_{\rm sc}$.
+Using more typical, lower $T_{\rm sky}$ would require even larger $\tau_{\rm sc}$ to achieve the same suppression in $(S/N)_b$.
 The maximum $\tau_{\rm sc}$ predicted by Galactic-$n_e$ models for the LOS through the center of the detection gap are: $\tau_{\rm sc,\, 1GHz}^{\rm NE2001}$ = 0.1 ms and $\tau_{\rm sc,\, 1GHz}^{\rm YMW16}$ = 16 ms. This range of model-dependent maximum values of $\tau_{\rm sc}$ is consistent with our inferred maximum derived from the simulations.
 Moreover, this consistency reinforces the idea that enhanced scattering in Cygnus X is likely to explain the detection gap, though our limit was obtained in a manner independent of either $n_e$ model.
 However, we emphasize that these models are outdated, differ in their treatment of the Cygnus X region\footnote{For example, the YMW16 model does not incorporate external information available on the Cyngus X complex.}, and lack accurate modeling of small-scale plasma fluctuations, so their predictions should be interpreted only as rough references.